How to use redundancy to kick start your career change

-Join our expert panel for an interactive session on navigating the emotional and practical impact of redundancy, and how you can use it as a springboard to find more fulfilling work.
+Join our expert panel for a session on navigating the emotional and practical impact of redundancy, and how you can use it as a springboard to find more fulfilling work.

 This Masterclass is for you if you…

 - Are worried about the stigma of being made redundant, and how you’ll get back into work